Macro photography: Compact cameras and smartphones

 Increasingly, macro photography is performed with compact digital cameras and small-sensor bridge cameras, combined with a high powered zoom lens and (optionally) a close-up diopter lens added to the front of the camera lens.
 The deep depth of field of these cameras is an advantage for macro work.
 Contemporary small-sensor digital cameras are equipped with high pixel density sensors and possess good resolving power due to advances in sensor technology, which enable them to capture very high levels of detail, rivaling the macro capabilities of a DSLR with a "true" macro lens, albeit often at the cost of greater image noise.
 Although the lenses fitted many small-sensor cameras have a lower reproduction ratio than a true macro lens (1:1), smaller sensors do not require the same optical reproduction ratio to produce identical framing and equivalent magnification, making macro photography more widely accessible at a lower cost.

 In the digital age, a photograph is more practically defined as macro when an object measuring 24 mm or less either matches the frame's height or is larger.

-The iPhone 13 Pro series introduced macro photography in the iPhone camera, as well as Samsung Galaxy S21 Ultra, which is also introduced a macro photography in the smartphone camera.